 ADASUVE can cause bronchospasm that has the potential to lead to respiratory distress and respiratory arrest.

-Administer ADASUVE only in an enrolled healthcare facility that has immediate access on-site to equipment and personnel trained to manage acute bronchospasm and ready access to emergency response services.
+Administer ADASUVE only in an enrolled healthcare facility that has immediate access on site to supplies and personnel trained to manage acute bronchospasm and ready access to emergency response services.
 Facilities must have a short-acting bronchodilator (e.g. albuterol), including a nebulizer and inhalation solution, for the immediate treatment of bronchospasm.

 ADASUVE is contraindicated in patients with a current diagnosis or history of asthma, chronic obstructive pulmonary disease (COPD), or other lung disease associated with bronchospasm because they are at increased risk of bronchospasm.